MicahMonfrini/JS_understanding-the-weird-parts/README.md

   }
 }
 ```
 Don't make objects more complicated than they are!
-They're just collections of
+Objects are simply collections
-name value pairs.
-It's just that simple.
+of name/value pairs.